fboundy/pv_opt/README.md

           pv_opt_log:
             name: PV_Opt
             filename: /share/logs/pv_opt.log
+            log_generations: 9
+            log_size: 10000000
             date_format: '%H:%M:%S'
             format: '{asctime} {levelname:>8s}: {message}'

-4. Open the AppDaemon Add-On via Settings: http://homeassistant.local:8123/hassio/addon/a0d7b954_appdaemon/info
+5. Open the AppDaemon Add-On via Settings: http://homeassistant.local:8123/hassio/addon/a0d7b954_appdaemon/info

-5. Click on <b>Configuration</b> at the top
+6. Click on <b>Configuration</b> at the top

-6. Click the 3 dots and <b>Edit in YAML</b> to add `pandas` and `numpy` as Python packages.
+7. Click the 3 dots and <b>Edit in YAML</b> to add `pandas` and `numpy` as Python packages.
 Note that `numpy` has to be set to version `1.26.4` due to an unresolved compatability issue between Home Assistant and `2.0.0`:

    ```
    init_commands: []